elebail202/Function_Documentation/documentation.md

 ```

 I can now run the 'flat_converter.m' function without any errors but I think that there is something to change for the ROI because I sort of avoided the problem but then the results are not exact I guess *(see the images at the beginning)*.

+## Third function : main_flat.m

+### Dependencies ?

+`Dependencies` with specific functions :

+- ...*Let's see the function dependencies diagram*

+And it `uses data` such as :

+- T2maps
+- segment_info

+### What is it doing ?

+This function is `essential for the image flattening`.
+It runs the flatting process, gets the coordinates of ROI, defines the vector needed for tformation, calculates the thickness of cartilage, the image tranformation and created the segmented ROIs.

+It `creates the file 'results_flat'` which is essential for 'flat_converter.m'.